Alzheimer’s and Neurology: Understanding Brain Changes

 • Alzheimer’s triggers alterations in the structure and function of the brain, including brain inflammation, genetic predispositions, neurodegeneration, and biochemical changes.

-• Making changes to one’s lifestyle, such as maintaining a , engaging in regular physical activity, staying intellectually active, and avoiding tobacco and excessive consumption, can help reduce the risk of developing Alzheimer’s.
+• Making changes to one’s lifestyle, such as maintaining a balanced , engaging in regular physical activity, staying intellectually active, and avoiding tobacco and excessive alcohol consumption, can help reduce the risk of developing Alzheimer’s.

 What is Alzheimer’s Disease?